Money mule: Typology

+The line between victim and accomplice is often difficult to define.
+According to Stephen Dalton, director of intelligence at Cifas, banks are cautious about reporting mules to law enforcement because proving intent is difficult, and criminals additionally train mules to look like victims.

+Criminologist Fangzhou Wang of the University of Texas at Arlington considered the distinction between conscious and unconscious participants to be insufficient.
+After reviewing case files on 102 defendants convicted by U.S. federal courts, she proposed a five-category classification: passive and active fund managers, fake-identity operators, network intermediaries, and a mixed type.
+The categories differ in terms of the degree of autonomy, awareness, nature of financial behavior, and involvement in the money laundering infrastructure.

+Criminologists Alice Hutchings and Thomas J. Holt distinguish between drops, which receive goods purchased with stolen cards, and mules, whose bank accounts are used to transfer money.

 Penalties

 Money mules are complicit and risk criminal prosecution and long jail sentences.

 Cases

 In 2010, The FBI Cyber Crimes Task Force, composed of Federal, State, and Local law enforcement, charged more than 37 defendants involved in a highly organized money mule scheme, facilitated by the Zeus Financial Trojan.
 This group of money mules opened several bank accounts, using both real and fake identification, to receive stolen funds from compromised bank accounts, withdraw the stolen money, then wire the stolen funds overseas.
 These money mules facilitated the theft of over $3 million from victim bank accounts.

+During the COVID-19 pandemic, between $80 billion and $400 billion was stolen from the Paycheck Protection Program (PPP) and unemployment funds.
+International cybercrime syndicates used automated scripts to submit thousands of fraudulent benefit claims, while thousands of U.S. citizens recruited within the country received government payments into their personal bank accounts, cashed them out or converted them into cryptocurrency, and then transferred the funds to the organizers overseas.